Commerce Clause and Supremacy Clause Challenge to Low-Carbon Fuel Standard

 American Fuel & Petrochemical Manufacturers et al v.
 O’Keeffe et al.

 Most Recent Development: Complaint filed in March 2015.
-In September 2015, the district court ruled in favor of the defendants and dismissed all claims.
+In September 2018, the Ninth Circuit affirmed the district court’s dismissal of all claims.

 In January 2015, the Oregon Department of Environmental Quality finalized a low-carbon fuel standard (LCFS) that is similar to California’s.
 Under Oregon’s standard, various types of fuels are assigned carbon intensity values based on a lifecycle emission analysis that accounts for the type of fuel, its production and distribution, and other factors.
 Each entity that produces fuel in Oregon or imports fuel into the state must meet average carbon intensity limits across all of its products.
 It can demonstrate compliance by producing or importing only fuels that meet the standard, by producing or importing fuels that meet the standard in aggregate, or by purchasing credits generated by fuels below the standard to reduce the average intensity of its products.

 Three trade associations filed suit in federal district court, arguing that the LCFS violates the dormant Commerce Clause and the Supremacy Clause.
-With regard to the dormant Commerce Clause, they highlight that the only fuels produced in Oregon are biofuels that meet the carbon intensity standard.
+With regard to the dormant Commerce Clause, their complaint highlights that the only fuels produced in Oregon are biofuels that meet the carbon intensity standard.
 Biofuel producers could sell into the Oregon market at will, or generate credits and sell those credits to importers of other types of fuel.
-Plaintiffs argue that the LCFS is designed as an incentive to these producers and therefore “discriminates in favor of Oregon industry at the expense of out-of-state industry.”
-They also argue that by considering out-of-state production processes in setting carbon intensity limits and measuring the carbon intensity of a product, Oregon is impermissibly regulating out-of-state conduct.
+The complaint argues that the LCFS is designed as an incentive to these producers and therefore “discriminates in favor of Oregon industry at the expense of out-of-state industry.”
+It also argues that by considering out-of-state production processes in setting carbon intensity limits and measuring the carbon intensity of a product, Oregon is impermissibly regulating out-of-state conduct.

 Filed Briefs at the Ninth Circuit